matomo-org/developer-documentation/docs/3.x/tracking-java.md

 In this example the tracker sends a bulk request asynchronously.
 The tracker will send the requests in the background and return immediately.
 The tracker will use the configuration set in the constructor to send the requests via HTTP POST.

+Don't create the `MatomoTracker` on each tracking request, since it's thread-safe and stateless.
+Create it once and reuse it for multiple tracking requests.

 We recommend to use the method `MatomoTracker.sendBulkRequestAsync(Collection<MatomoRequest>)` to send tracking requests asynchronously.
 If you want to send requests synchronously, you can use the method `MatomoTracker.sendBulkRequest(Collection<MatomoRequest>)`.
 Both methods will send the requests in a single HTTP request.
 If you want to send the requests in multiple HTTP GET requests, you can use the method `MatomoTracker.sendRequest(MatomoRequest)` or `MatomoTracker.sendRequestAsync(MatomoRequest)` to send a single request.

 ## MatomoRequest